DPDK/dpdk/doc/guides/tools/comp_perf.rst

 The ``dpdk-test-compress-perf`` tool is a Data Plane Development Kit (DPDK) utility that allows measuring performance parameters of PMDs available in the compress tree.
+User can use multiple cores to run tests on but only one type of compression PMD can be measured during single application execution.
 The tool reads the data from a file (--input-file), dumps all the file into a buffer and fills out the data of input mbufs, which are passed to compress device with compression operations.
 Then, the output buffers are fed into the decompression stage, and the resulting